 - If your campaign has not shown any lift after reaching 16,800 responses per metric, you may not be able to detect your lift.

 This column shows you the estimated number of users in a sample survey whose perception of your brand changed as a result of your ads, extrapolated to the overall reach of the campaign.
-It shows the difference in positive responses to your brand or product surveys between the group of users who saw your ad and the group who didn’t.
-For example, your ads could result in a lift in consideration (or awareness, or ad recall) with regard to your brand or product after seeing your ads.
+It shows the difference in positive responses to your brand or product surveys between the group of users who were exposed to your ad and the group who weren't.
+For example, your ads could result in a lift in consideration (awareness or ad recall) with regard to your brand or product after exposure to your ads.

 Cost per lifted user

-The average cost for a lifted user who's now thinking about your brand after seeing your ads.
+Cost per lifted user is the average cost for a lifted user who's now thinking about your brand after viewing your ads.
 Cost per lifted user is measured by dividing the total cost of your campaign by the number of lifted users.
 You can use this metric to understand the cost to change someone’s mind about your brand in terms of brand consideration, ad recall, or brand awareness.

 Absolute brand lift

-This metric shows the difference in positive responses to brand or product surveys between the group of people who saw your ads (the exposed group) and the group withheld from seeing your ads (the baseline group).
+This metric shows the difference in positive responses to brand or product surveys between the group who viewed your ads (the exposed group) and the group withheld from viewing your ads (the baseline group).
 This metric is calculated by subtracting the positive response rate of the baseline group from the exposed group.
 Absolute brand lift measures how much your ads influenced your audience’s positive feelings towards your brand or product.
 For example, an increase from 20% to 40% in the positive survey responses between the two surveyed groups represents an absolute lift of 20%.

 Absolute brand lift and campaign performance

-Absolute lift doesn’t necessarily reflect your overall brand lift performance.
-It is better to focus on a metric like cost per lifted user as the primary success metric of your campaign, because it factors in both reach and cost.
-See the following table:
+Absolute lift doesn’t necessarily reflect your overall Brand Lift performance.
+It's better to focus on a metric like Cost per lifted user as the primary success metric of your campaign, because it factors in both reach and cost.
+Refer the following table for more details.

 |Cost||Cost per 1,000 impressions (CPM)||Reach||Absolute lift||Lifted users||Cost-per-lifted user|